Capital City

 The payroll cycle in Suriname is usually Monthly, with employees being paid as stipulated in employment contract.

-The annual leave entitlement in Suriname is 12 days for a full time worker.
+The annual leave entitlement in Suriname is 12 days for a full time worker who has completed one year of service.
+This increases by two additional days per year for the next three years, reaching a minimum of 18 days after four years of service.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.

 An Employer of Record (EOR) helps businesses manage annual leave, paid time off (PTO), and local holidays across the globe, including in Suriname.
 By partnering with an EOR, companies ensure full compliance with local labor laws in Suriname when it comes to annual leave and time-off management.
 EOR providers like Playroll offer platforms that simplify tracking and managing employee time off in Suriname.
 By outsourcing this responsibility to Playroll, you can streamline leave management, ensure compliance, and free up time to focus on other business priorities.